 Wolf and Swill

-Time seems less relevant here.
-Even when the sun’s high and the trestles on the footpath are full, Wolf and Swill has something of a clandestine, after-hours feel.
+Time seems less relevant at Wolf and Swill.
+Even when the sun’s high and the trestles on the footpath are full, the bar has something of a clandestine, after-hours feel.
 A mirror ball twirls lazily overhead, throwing patterns onto Venetian blinds.
-Records run laps behind the bar, and a woodfired pizza oven glows reassuringly in the back.
+Disco records run laps behind the bar, and a woodfired pizza oven glows reassuringly in the back.

 Two of the bar’s three owners – Jasper Hood and Ioreth Tudor – have spent years cooking pizza.
 Hood worked at I Carusi in its heyday, while Tudor co-founded several pizzerias, most notably Lazerpig and A Boy Named Sue, where third owner Ben Burgess was a regular.